zhac299/TeamProject2021/README.md

 **Fixed Bugs**

 1.Customer Menu order fixed, now the customer can place an order and all the selected meals attached to it.
+2.The number of selections buf in the customer intreface fixed, now the customer can see the number of selections for each item inside the menu as well.